Tyranny of small decisions: Environmental degradation

-Counters
+Avoidance

-An obvious counter to the tyranny of small decisions is to develop and protect appropriate upper levels of decision making.
+An obvious way to avoid the tyranny of small decisions is to develop and protect appropriate upper levels of decision-making.
 Depending on the issue, decision-making may be appropriate at a local, state, country or global level.
 However, organisations at these levels can entangle themselves in their own bureaucracy and politics, assigning decisions by default back to the lower levels.
 Political and scientific systems can encourage small decisions by rewarding specific problems and solutions.
 It is usually easier and more politic to make decisions on individual tracts of land or single issues rather than implementing large-scale policies.
 The same pattern applies with academic science.
 Most scientists are more comfortable working on specific problems rather than systems.
 This reductionist tendency towards the small problems is reinforced in the way grant monies and academic tenure are assigned.

 Odum advocates that at least some scientists should study systems so the negative consequences that result when many small decisions are made from a limited perspective can be avoided.
-There is a similar need for politicians and planners to understand large-scale perspectives.
-Environmental science teachers should include large-scale processes in their courses, with examples of the problems that decision making at inappropriate levels can introduce.
+He says there is a similar need for politicians and planners to understand large-scale perspectives.
+Odum says that environmental science teachers should include large-scale processes in their courses, with examples of the problems that decision making at inappropriate levels can introduce.